articleIcon-icon

 Payment options for nomadic employees

-Consider depositing funds from your domestic bank account into digital banking platforms such as Paypal, Payoneer, Revolut, or Wise to avoid or reduce these fees.
-Depending on which neo-bank you choose, you may be able to convert your money into different currencies at the market rate with no premium on top and make international ATM withdrawals and transactions without excessive charges.
+Consider depositing funds from your domestic bank account into digital banking platforms such as PayPal, Payoneer, Revolut, or Wise to avoid or reduce these fees.
+Depending on which neo-bank you choose, you may be able to convert your money into different currencies at the market rate with no premium on top, and make international ATM withdrawals and transactions without excessive charges.

 Payment options for nomadic contractors

-Embrace the digital nomad lifestyle with Deel
+Embrace the digital nomad lifestyle with Deel Mobility

 Whether you're a remote worker trying to navigate the global workplace or a US company looking to hire or manage a remote international team, Deel can help.